-First, while English is written left to right, Arabic goes from right to left.
+Firstly, English is written left to right, whereas Arabic travels from right to left.
 This can create spacing issues if you’re translating an English website.
 Good translation and web design are key to overcoming this problem.
 One popular way around it is to use horizontal navigation.

 When it comes to the technical elements of your SEO strategy, you can localize everything into Arabic – including URLs, xml sitemaps and robots.txt files.
-Keep in mind, though, that although Google supports Arabic characters, not all platforms do.
+Bear in mind though, that although Google supports Arabic characters, not all platforms do.
 This could result in some strange URLs when you share links on social media or on other non-supported sites.

-Colors also carry different connotations in the UAE, which are worth knowing about:
+Colours also carry different connotations in the UAE, which are worth taking into account:

 - Orange: loss and mourning